 Conduct preliminary research

 If you want to come across as a knowledgeable vendor that has enough expertise to solve the prospect’s pain points, you need to anticipate those before your prospect states their needs out loud themselves.
-You need to predict which discovery call questions are relevant to a prospect, prompting them to speak to keep the conversation going.
+You need to predict which questions are relevant to a prospect, prompting them to speak to keep the conversation going.

 LinkedIn is a fantastic source of information about prospects because it’s up to date and detailed.
 You can learn a lot about your prospect by checking out the following sections of their LinkedIn profile.

 - Posts.
 Look through your prospect’s LinkedIn posts and other activities (likes, comments) to learn what’s top-of-mind at the company these days.
-This can also be helpful for finding out recent business updates.

 The best thing about LinkedIn is that you can automate the data scraping process and make discovery call preparation more productive.
 Make use of NetHunt’s Integration with LinkedIn to automatically extract all the data publicly available on your prospect’s LinkedIn profile and have the system form a neat CRM record in a single click.